uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 #<a name="ci"></a>Using Gulp to Build Cordova Projects
 This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).

-[Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common “tasks” for everything from compilation, to packaging, deployment, or simply copying files around.
+[Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common "tasks" for everything from compilation, to packaging, deployment, or simply copying files around.
 Both Gulp and the [Apache Cordova Command Line interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) are Node.js based which makes the two highly complementary technologies.

 Because it can run on Windows or OSX, Gulp can be extremely useful as a unified cross-platform build language for automating and testing your builds in a team / continuous integration (CI) environment such as Team Foundation Services 2015 or Visual Studio Online.
 You may also prefer to use a Gulp based workflow rather than using the Cordova CLI itself.

 For specifics on using Gulp with TFS 2015, see the  [abridged tutorial on specifics building Cordova apps using Gulp and TFS 2015 or Visual Studio Online](http://go.microsoft.com/fwlink/?LinkID=533771).
 Be aware that [TFS 2013 requires a different approach](http://go.microsoft.com/fwlink/?LinkID=533770) because MSBuild must be the primary build language.

 ##Using cordova-lib from Gulp
 The Cordova CLI internally uses a node module called cordova-lib that encapsulates all of the CLI's core funtionality in a series of JavaScript APis.
 This module is also released as an npm package at the same time the Cordova CLI is released.
 It is therefore relatively straight forward to use cordova-lib directly from a Gulp script.

-For example, this is a sample gulpefile.js that you can place in the root of your Cordova project that will build a release version of the Android platform:
+For example, this is a sample **gulpefile.js** that you can place in the root of your Cordova project that will build a release version of the Android platform:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var gulp = require("gulp"),
     cordova = require("cordova-lib").cordova;